MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/remove-hub-site.md

 - SPO160
 - MET150
 ms.assetid: 8b1f8b6b-09c6-41c9-b1ca-88cbeee86ba2
-description: "Learn how to use PowerShell to disable the hub site feature on a site"
+description: "Learn how to use PowerShell to demote a hub site (remove its hub site status)"
 ---

-# Remove a hub site
+# Remove a site's hub site status

-If you're a global or SharePoint admin in Office 365, you can remove a hub site by using Microsoft PowerShell to disable the hub site feature on the hub site.
+If you're a global or SharePoint admin in Office 365, you can demote a hub site (remove its hub site status) by using Microsoft PowerShell.
 Make sure you do this before you delete the hub site.
-When you disable the hub site feature, any sites still associated with the hub site will be automatically disassociated.
+When you demote a hub site, any sites still associated with the hub site will be automatically disassociated.

 1. Download and install the latest [SharePoint Online Management Shell](https://go.microsoft.com/fwlink/p/?LinkId=255251).
 If you already have a previous version installed, uninstall it first and then install the latest version.